AlexHartog/beer_explorer/README.md

 Create a user for django and give the following permissions.

 ```
+CREATE USER username with PASSWORD 'password';
-GRANT ALL ON ALL TABLES IN SCHEMA public to django;
+GRANT ALL ON ALL TABLES IN SCHEMA public to username;
-GRANT ALL ON ALL SEQUENCES IN SCHEMA public to django;
+GRANT ALL ON ALL SEQUENCES IN SCHEMA public to username;
-GRANT ALL ON ALL FUNCTIONS IN SCHEMA public to django;
+GRANT ALL ON ALL FUNCTIONS IN SCHEMA public to username;
-GRANT CREATE ON SCHEMA public TO django;
+GRANT CREATE ON SCHEMA public TO username;
 ```

 Create a superuser